drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/5_response_time.md

   }
 }

-// Create and run your server (with PaladinService instantiated)
+// Create and run your server (with ResponseTimeServer instantiated)

 const server = new Drash.Server({
   hostname: "localhost",